-Congress knew of these contract-pharmacy arrangements when it enacted the 340B statute.
+Congress knew of these pharmacy arrangements when it enacted the 340B statute.
 Contemporaneously with Congress's original consideration of the statute, Congress considered a bill that would have limited the discounts to drugs "purchased and dispensed by, or under a contract entered into for on-site pharmacy services with," a covered entity.
 S. 1729, at 9, 102d Cong.
 (Mar.
 3, 1992) (emphasis added).
 But Congress did not enact that limit on the mechanism for dispensing drugs.
-Instead, Congress made the discounts available to drugs "purchased by a covered entity," 42 U.S.C. § 256b(a)(1), regardless of whether drugs are dispensed by in-house or contract pharmacies.
+Instead, Congress made the discounts available to "drugs 'purchased by' covered entities"-regardless of whether drugs are dispensed by in-house or contract pharmacies.
+JA[Op.81].

-The district court erroneously concluded that because Section 340B has no explicit prohibition on adding conditions to the discounted price, Congress has implicitly permitted manufacturers to add on those conditions.
-JA403-04.
+Plaintiffs nonetheless contend that because Section 340B has no explicit prohibition on adding conditions to the discounted price, Congress has implicitly permitted them to add on those conditions.
 But that "inference drawn from congressional silence certainly cannot be credited when it is contrary to all other textual and contextual evidence of congressional intent."
 Burns v.
-United States, 501 U.S. 129, 136 (1991) (holding that district court was required by the Federal Rules of Criminal Procedure to provide notice to criminal defendant of an upward departure from the sentence guidelines, even though that requirement was not made explicit in the rules) (abrogated on other grounds); accord Cummings v.
-Department of the Navy, 279 F.3d 1051, 1055 (D.C.
-Cir.
-2002) (quoting Burns).
-The district court likewise erred by reasoning that because Congress in various other statutes had barred discrimination, it must have chosen to permit discrimination against covered entities that use contract pharmacies.
-JA405-06.
-The "mere possibility of clearer phrasing cannot defeat the most natural reading of a statute; if it could (with all due respect to Congress), we would interpret a great many statutes differently than we do."
+United States, 501 U.S. 129, 136 (1991) (holding that district court was required by the Federal Rules of Criminal Procedure to provide notice to criminal defendant of an upward departure from the sentence guidelines, even though that requirement was not made explicit in the rules) (abrogated on other grounds).
+Moreover, "the mere possibility of clearer phrasing cannot defeat the most natural reading of a statute; if it could (with all due respect to Congress), we would interpret a great many statutes differently than we do."
 Caraco Pharm.
 Laboratories, Ltd. v.
 Novo Nordisk A/S, 566 U.S. 399, 416 (2012).

-Under the district court's logic, a drug manufacturer could offer their drugs to covered entities at the discounted price-but only if the covered entity agreed to purchase the manufacturer's drugs whenever possible, and never a competitor's.
+On plaintiffs' logic, a drug manufacturer could offer their drugs to covered entities at the discounted price-but only if the covered entity agreed to purchase the manufacturer's drugs whenever possible, and never a competitor's.
 There is nothing in the 340B statute that explicitly prohibits such a unilateral condition.
-But the fact that Congress did not directly bar such a self-serving business practice does not mean that Congress permitted it.
-A contrary conclusion "not only would defy common sense, but also would defeat Congress' stated objective" of ensuring that covered entities could consistently-and without hindrance obtain drugs at a discounted price.
+But the fact that Congress did not directly bar such a self-serving business practice does not mean that

+Congress permitted it.
+A contrary conclusion "not only would defy common sense, but also would defeat Congress' stated objective" of ensuring that covered entities could consistently-and without hindrance-obtain drugs at a discounted price.
 See Quarles v.
 United States, 139 S. Ct.
 1872, 1879 (2019) ("We should not lightly conclude that Congress enacted a self-defeating statute.").
-Thus, "drug manufacturers may not usurp" Congress's directive "through unilateral extra-statutory restrictions," Eli
+Likewise, the district court correctly held that drug manufacturers "may not unilaterally create and establish policies" that "dictate how many contract pharmacies a covered entity may designate to receive delivery of covered drugs."
+JA[Op.95]; accord Eli Lilly, 2021 WL 5039566, at 20 (drug manufacturers "may not usurp" Congress's directive in the 340B statute "through unilateral extra-statutory restrictions").